-Daktronics Inc. operates on a 52 or 53 week fiscal year, with our fiscal year ending on the Saturday closest to April 30 of each year.
+Daktronics, Inc. operates on a 52 or 53 week fiscal year, with our fiscal year ending on the Saturday closest to April 30 of each year.
 When April 30 falls on a Wednesday, the fiscal year ends on the preceding Saturday.
 Within each fiscal year, each quarter is comprised of 13 week periods following the beginning of each fiscal year.
 In each 53 week year, an additional week is added to the first quarter and each of the last three quarters is comprised of a 13 week period.
-Fiscal 2015 is a 53-week year; therefore, the fiscal year ended May 2, 2015 contained operating results for 53 weeks while the fiscal years ended April 26, 2014 and April 27, 2013 contained operating results for 52 weeks.
+The years ended April 30, 2016, May 2, 2015, and April 26, 2014 contained operating results for 52, 53, and 52 weeks, respectively.